asgsaeid/mmlu-pro-plus/README.md

 # MMLU-Pro+ Dataset and Evaluation
+_NeurIPS 2024, Safe Generative AI_

 This repository contains the MMLU-Pro+ dataset and evaluation scripts, an enhanced version of the MMLU-Pro benchmark designed to assess higher-order reasoning capabilities in Large Language Models (LLMs).